 Problems With the Champion 4,000-Watt 100573 Portable Generator

 I can't honestly say I've got too many complaints at all.
 I find it a little difficult to change the oil given the position of the dip stick, but I've had five portable generators before this, and that's a complaint I've got with all of them.

-I lent it to a friend who took it away camping with his family and he reckons it was quite noisy.
-As I've said, that's not my experience but maybe I'm just used to the noise.
+I lent it to a friend who took it away camping with his family and he reckons it was the quietest generator there.
 It's definitely a lot quieter than the Honda (that was my last portable generator).
-Champion says that the noise level is equivalent to 68 decibels.
+Champion says that the noise level is equivalent to 64 decibels.
 Well, a vacuum cleaner is rated at 70 decibels to give you an equivalent.
 Difference here, though, is that you're running it outside.
-But I didn't get any complaints from my neighbors on our holiday at Lake Tahoe—yikes! maybe they were just nice neighbors.
+But I didn't get any complaints from my neighbors on our holiday at Lake Tahoe.

 The first thing you have to do when first purchasing is do a start up and oil change after seven hours.
 There are well written instructions for 'running it in' and its important otherwise you wont be able to draw full wattage.